timbenniks/contentstack-implementation-guide-angular/readme.md

+> Note that this project is not an official Contentstack maintained repo yet.
+This is a work in progress and will be updated over time.
+When it is finished enough it will move to the official Contentstack Github home.

-# Contentstack SDK implemenation guide: Angualr 18
+# Contentstack SDK implemenation guide: Angular 18

 This is a bare-bones example to connect Angular to Contentstack.
 This example covers the following items: